 Art Store in its Miami presentation brings to light the dwindling support for art education in local schools today as a result of budget cuts and the reallocation of funding from arts to other areas.
 Many public school teachers are left to purchase supplies out of their own pockets.
 Art Store challenges the community to support its students and schools by serving as a rallying point for the donation of art supplies for classroom use.
 CVC is partnering with Miami based Arts for Learning during Art Basel to provide materials and funds for their visual arts programs serving K-12 schools in South Florida.

-Art Store will be launched in 2017 as a traveling installation to activate communities nationwide by serving as a point of engagement to support local museums, schools and organization involved in arts and education.
-Institutions may contact Kathryn Garcia for more information on exhibiting Art Store in their community.
+Art Store will be launched in 2021 as a traveling installation to activate communities nationwide by serving as a point of engagement to support local museums, schools and organization involved in arts and education.
+Institutions may contact CVC program director Kathryn Garcia for more information on exhibiting Art Store in their community.
 Information on corporate sponsorship of Art Store is also available.

 Art Store is on view by appointment only from Monday to Friday between 11:00 am and 5:00 pm.
 Social distancing and masks are required.
 Contact us to schedule your appointment.